I was recently asked internally to explain why we choose ‘Workspace’ and not ‘Workplace’ when describing Invotra.

-If we imagine that we have two people working in the same place, that have differing work based tools that may or may-not be present, accessible or shared, the concept of a workplace starts to become tenuous and difficult to maintain.
+If we imagine that we have two people working in the same place, that have different work based tools that may or may not be present, accessible or shared, the concept of a workplace starts to become tenuous and difficult to maintain.

 A conceptual digital space, however can be thought of as ever flexing / shape shifting environment that combines all this these elements and connects them in a dynamic model that allows for a single interface to make sense of it all.